jhonchampion/jhonchampion/README.md

 ## Hi 👋, I'm John Umezinwa
-A healthcare professional skilled in Data Analytics.
+A professional with a Background in healthcare, currently skilled in Data Analytics to solve problems.

  My skillsets include (but are not limited to) ;